ENJOY 3 MIN READ

 The inner circle here is used to describe your competitors and targeted customers; which sex group is your business aimed at, what age group, which demographic area are they and at percentage they constitute in the country’s population; just to name a few.

 This task is for you to have every possible idea about the business you are about to start so as to know what you are up for and against.

 This will help you in every other step and decision that you may take for your business in either the short or long run.
 It will also give the firm grounds to run and control your business.

 Step 3: Write a business plan

-A business plan is very essential for the success of a business.
+A business plan is essential to the success of a business.
 It is a carefully crafted document that outlines every detail of the business.
 It is with the business plan that you can generate funding and investment for the support of your business.

-Here are a sample information that you should provide in your business plan:
+Here is a sample information that you should provide in your business plan:

 - Executive summary

 Your executive summary is the summary of your business plan as a whole.
-It is the most essential section of every business plan.
+It is an essential section of every business plan.